The following are common problems staff may encounter when switching from their first grading period to their second.

 If teachers set up their course to use grading periods to separate quarters or trimesters, changing how the student’s grade from the first to the second grading period is a simple matter of setting the weight of the first grading period to “0” and then setting the weight of the second grading period to “100”.
-Be sure teachers do this in their master course and not their derivative so as not to cause bigger problems down the road (see #3 below)
+Be sure teachers do this in their base course and not their derivative so as not to cause bigger problems down the road (see #3 below)

 Activity “Grading Periods” Setting

 If teachers report that several of their activities are being displayed in the wrong grading period or that they suddenly “jumped” from one grading period to another, there is an easy fix.
 Echo doesn’t require that users define the grading period when they set up an activity.
 If teachers don’t select a grading period, the system looks to other nearby activities in the syllabus to determine what grading period it belongs.
 This works well for the first grading period, but as soon as the teacher adds an activity to the second grading period, the nearby assignments can inherit this new value and “jump” to the other grading period.

 The fix is easy.
 Identify the activities that are in the wrong period and use the grade settings menu to pick the desired grading period.
 Note: Sometimes the dropdown menu is already displaying the first choice on the list making users think that the option has been selected.
 The user might need to change it to a different grading period, save the activity, and then go back and assign it to the correct grading period.
 You can also use the “bulk edit” feature to update several activities at once.
 Again, remind teachers to do this in the base course and not the derivatives